aditya-deriv/k3s-multi-node-with-external-db/README.md

 ```
 terraform plan
 ```
-- If dry run looks good, run following command to setup & configure the cluster
+- If dry run looks good, run the following command to setup & configure the cluster
 ```
 terraform apply --auto-approve
 ```